chrisglass/links/README.md

 - [Don't mock what you don't own](https://hynek.me/articles/what-to-mock-in-5-mins/) A great article about unit testing and mocking
 - [Mocks aren't stubs](https://martinfowler.com/articles/mocksArentStubs.html) Taxonomy of test mocks/stubs and when to use them
 - [The C4 model for visualizing software architecture](https://c4model.com/) A framework for documenting software architecture
+- [69 ways to mess up your deploy](https://kellyshortridge.com/blog/posts/69-ways-to-mess-up-your-deploy/) A reflexion on pitfalls in a Devops world

 ## Programming languages